 MAD 2104 & MAD 3512: Neither student evaluations nor instructor appraisals are available for these courses.
 No changes are recommended.

 COT 3420: Two instructors who taught this course noted that the students did not have adequate preparation (it was between “deficient” and “non-existent”) for the class.
 One commented on the continual deterioration of student quality and lack of motivation.
 Another commented on the students’ lack of understanding of induction and essential concepts of propositional logic that mandated sacrificing the coverage of first order logic.
 One possible solution to address these concerns is to offer our own Discrete Math course, which covers some materials such as propositional logic and induction, thus complements COT 3420.

+Permanent problem continues to exist.

+Learning outcomes for CS majors – MAD2104 & COT3420.

 COP 4555: The two instructors found that the students are adequately prepared to enroll in this class.
 However, some students found difficult to handle some of the later assignments.
 Widespread plagiarism was found as a serious problem.
 To address this, one instructor suggested that the homework assignments should not be counted in grading, thereby discouraging copying.